 I also realise it's more unusual for a man to have that wiring than a woman.
 I first heard Blue played by a friend's older sister in 1970, and have liked Joni Mitchell, in an on-again/off-again relationship, ever since.
-"Like" is a silly word to choose, really: I like salted peanuts, Greene King Abbot Ale, the Welsh Borders and the colour Naples Yellow No. 2.
+"Like" is a silly word to choose, really: I like salted peanuts, Greene King Abbot Ale, and the Welsh Borders.
 My appreciation of La Mitchell is on a different plane altogether.
 What word to choose for it?
 Love?
 Well, the feeling is rather less than the love I might feel for a real person (come on, I've never met the woman, or even seen her perform live -- for all I know, she's really a collective of bearded yodelling counter-tenors living on a farm in Bavaria), but definitely includes some of the exasperation and devotion, dedication and repulsion that love might involve.

 In truth, long ago I did have a sort of channelled affair with Joni Mitchell through the medium of a friend to whom I was once very close, and who was also a Mitchell devotee.
 We met through mutual friends at our schools, and clapped together like two magnets.
 To me, she was the most exotic person I'd ever met.
 In our town -- in effect, one enormous council estate -- a teacher was regarded as the epitome of professional achievement.
 Sandie's father was a dentist, however, and they lived out of town, in one of the satellite villages of North Hertfordshire, which the progressive professional middle classes (Orwell's "sandal-wearing vegetarians") had long ago made their own.
 Before visiting their house, I'd never seen a duvet, or eaten muesli, or -- on a memorable occasion I will never forget -- drunk fresh orange juice, in a litre carton cold from the fridge, on a hot summer's day.
 Small things perhaps, but a vision of another world.
 For a time, we were like brother and sister.

-Although we didn't rent us a grand piano in Rome, we did crash in a Greek pop star's flat in Athens, who insisted on repeatedly playing us Tubular Bells.
+Although we didn't rent us a grand piano in Rome, we did crash in a Greek pop star's flat in Athens, who insisted on repeatedly playing us Tubular Bells, that summer's sensation.
 We also held a drunken ceremony of sorts in the rain on the beach at Rapallo for Shelley's drowned shade.
-There was an outbreak of cholera in the South, but we had inoculation certificates and sailed for Greece on a half-empty ferry, so self-obsessed that we hardly noticed that a military coup was taking place.
+There was an outbreak of cholera that summer in Southern Europe, but we had taken the precaution of getting inoculation certificates and sailed for Greece on a half-empty ferry, so self-obsessed that we barely noticed that a military coup was taking place.

 Given how sublime so many of her songs are, it's interesting how little covered they have been.
 Other than a couple of early hits, Mitchell covers are both infrequent and usually unsuccessful.
 Other singer-songwriters have written songs which others can perform, often better -- even great stylists in their own right, like Bob Dylan or Leonard Cohen -- but JM is almost literally inimitable.